laravel/docs/events.md

 <a name="marking-events-for-broadcast"></a>
 ### Marking Events For Broadcast

 To inform Laravel that a given event should be broadcast, implement the `Illuminate\Contracts\Broadcasting\ShouldBroadcast` interface on the event class.
 The `ShouldBroadcast` interface requires you to implement a single method: `broadcastOn`.
-The `broadcastOn` method should return an array of "channel" names that the event should be broadcast on.
+The `broadcastOn` method should return an array of "channel" names that the event should be broadcast on:

 	<?php namespace App\Events;